0prrr/Malwear-Sweet/README.md

 On server edition (Windows Server 2019 Data Center), spawning beacon with custom stager (needs a better loader) is not a problem, but cannot inject.

+To modify the code, like meterpreter, you may need to generate a raw stager first, then debug it to extract a beacon uri, and a user-agent string to make a valid request to downlaod the second stage.
+A few single steps will do.

 References:
 <br/>OSED Course
 <br/>https://defuse.ca/online-x86-assembler.htm